psf/pyperf/doc/cli.rst

     +----------------+----------------+------------------------------+------------------------------+

 On this example, mult_list_py36 (Python 3.6) is the reference.
-According to geometric mean, overall mult_list_py37 (Python 3.7) is slower than mult_list_py36, whereas overall mult_list_py38 (Python 3.8) is faster than mult_list_py36.
+According to geometric mean, mult_list_py37 (Python 3.7) is slower than mult_list_py36, whereas mult_list_py38 (Python 3.8) is faster than mult_list_py36.

 The geometric mean is a convenient index to summarize the 3 benchmark results of each suite as a single index which is normalized to the reference suite results.
-For example, mult_list_py37 is faster on one benchmark and slower on two others: according to the geometric mean, overall it is slower than the reference.
+For example, mult_list_py37 is faster on one benchmark and slower on two others: according to the geometric mean, it is slower than the reference.

 See also the ``--compare-to`` :ref:`option of the Runner CLI <runner_cli>`.